While this contributing guide is for GitHub employees, all contributions from the community are welcome.

 Primer CSS follows semantic versioning conventions.
 This helps others know when a change is a patch, minor, or breaking change.

 To understand what choice to make, you'll need to understand semver and know if one of the changes shown is a major, minor, or patch.
-Semver is confusing at first, so I recommend reviewing semver and/or ask in #design-systems or and experienced open-source contributor.
+Semver is confusing at first, so we recommend reviewing semver and/or asking the team by opening an issue.